Happy Gay Travel

 Antarctica Gay Adventure Cruise Itinerary

-Day 1 - End of the world, embarking on our Great Journey!
+Day 1 - End of the world, start of a journey

-Antarcrica gay cruise- Neko HarborYour voyage begins where the world drops off.
+Antarcrica gay cruise- Neko HarborOur voyage begins where the world drops off.
 Ushuaia, Argentina, reputed to be the southernmost city on the planet, is located on the far southern tip of South America.
-After a leisurely day in Ushuaia to get last-minute provisions, walk over to the pier to board our ship in mid-afternoon.

 Starting in the afternoon, you embark from this small resort town on Tierra del Fuego, nicknamed “The End of the World,” and sail the mountain-fringed Beagle Channel for the remainder of the evening.